mothenjoyer69/bc250-documentation/README.md

   - SPI flash header pinout:
     ![SPI flash header pinout](https://github.com/mothenjoyer69/bc250-documentation/blob/main/images/SPI_PINOUT.jpg)
 - VRAM allocation is configured within: ``Chipset -> GFX Configuration -> GFX Configuration``.
 Set ``Integrated Graphics Controller`` to forced, and ``UMA Mode`` to  ``UMA_SPECIFIED``, and set the VRAM limit to your desired size.
 512MB appears to be the best for general APU use.
 Credit to [Segfault](https://github.com/TuxThePenguin0)
 - Many of the newly exposed settings are untested, and could either do nothing, or completely obliterate you and everyone else within a 100km radius.
 Or maybe they work fine.
 Be careful, though.
+     - There are a number of firmware images floating around with "everything unlocked!".
+You really should not use these, as they give no extra features and run a massive risk of causing permanent damage.
 - Note: If your board shipped with P4.00G (or any other BIOS revision that modified the memory split) you may need to fully clear the firmware settings as it can apparently get a little stuck.
 Removing the coin cell and using the CLR_CMOS header should suffice.

 # NCT6686 SuperIO